luca-heltai/P1.8_seed/D8-hands-on/vgl_TurboVNC.rst

     sudo sh NVIDIA-Linux-x86_64-367.57.run  -e

 - Remove the nouveau driver: yum remove xorg-x11-drv-nouveau  ( this may not be installed at all, in case skip this step)
-- Backup old the old initramfs: mv /boot/initramfs-$(uname -r).img /boot/initramfs-$(uname -r)-nouveau.img
+- Backup the old initramfs: mv /boot/initramfs-$(uname -r).img /boot/initramfs-$(uname -r)-nouveau.img
-- Create new initramfs: dracut -f /boot/initramfs-$(uname -r).img
+- Create a new initramfs (without nouveau): dracut -f /boot/initramfs-$(uname -r).img
 - Reboot

 (if kernel source is needed check: `I Need the Kernel Source <http://wiki.centos.org/HowTos/I_need_the_Kernel_Source>`__ )